Rebilly/api-definitions/CONTRIBUTING.md

 # Contributing to the Rebilly API definitions

 👍🎉 Welcome!
 And thanks for taking the time to contribute! 🎉👍

-**Important note:** we are designing in public (this repository is open for the world to see and contribute if they want).
+**Important note:** Rebilly is designing in public.
+This repository is open for the world to see and contribute if they want.
-Do not post any confidential information in this repository (whether as a commit or a comment on a PR).
+Do not post any confidential information in this repository, whether as a commit or a comment on a PR.
 See Rebilly security policies for more information about data classification.

 ## Design APIs